 “Traversing the Canol” captures the history of a wild place and wilder industrial ambitions.
 Five female cyclists cross the indifferent yet majestic landscape of the Selwyn and Mackenzie Mountains in northern Canada as they explore the history of the region.
 Their route follows the historic Canol pipeline, constructed by the US Army Corps in 1943, only to be abandoned two years later.
 Struggling through challenging terrain and mechanical issues, the riders trace the remnants of the pipeline.

 Enjoy these shows and more, starting at 7 pm on February 29th.
 Doors open at 6:30.
 Proceeds go to support the North Slocan Trails Society and their work to maintain local trails.
 A concession with sweets, pizza and beverages will be available.

 Tickets are available at Rutabaga’s and Silverton Building Supplies (adults $10 and youth/student $5).
 Remember that kids 10 and under are free, but still need a ticket.
 Get your tickets early as this event sells out every year.

-The North Valley Mountain Film Festival pleased to be partnering with the Langham in Kaslo to take our festival on the road for the first time.
-A second showing of the 2019 festival will take place at the Langham in Kaslo in later March.
+The North Valley Mountain Film Festival is once again pleased to be partnering with the Langham Cultural Center in Kaslo to take our festival on the road.
+The 2020 festival lineup will be shown at the Langham on March 6th and 7th.
 For more information on this event please go to www.thelangham.ca or phone 250-353-2661

 For more information about this year’s film festival please visit northvalleyfilmfestival.com or contact us at email@example.com.